softlion/depin/README.md

 # Projects

 🚨
-🚨 Any project can be a SCAM.
+🚨 Any project can be a SCAM or a PONZI.
 Do you own research.
 🚨 Start by reading [how to detect a SCAM](https://www.investopedia.com/articles/forex/042315/beware-these-five-bitcoin-scams.asp)
+🚨 In a PONZI, newcomers "pay" for the ones who area already there.
 🚨

 [Wingbits Website](https://wingbits.com/)